harrytmthy/harrytmthy/README.md

 # Hi, I'm Harry Timothy!

 I'm an Android engineer who is obsessed with performance improvement.
-I build apps and SDKs with efficient design and measurable gains.
+I build apps & SDKs with a system-first mindset and clear tradeoffs.

 **Creator of [**SafeBox**](https://github.com/harrytmthy/safebox)**, a secure and fast encrypted storage library for Android.